AutoPot: Automated and massively parallelized construction of Machine-Learning Potentials: Introduction

 Furthermore, the above tools have generally a destructive approach regarding intermediate results, which may prevent full reproducibility.
 Concretely, a workflow manager such as \textit{Flyte} \cite{noauthor_flyte_nodate} will use anonymous runs and preserve only minimal (meta-)data in output databases.
 This cloud-based relation with data storage is frugal, but requires the workflow to be mature to guaranty that all necessary information is kept.
 When developing a workflow, or when someone wants to re-use a previous execution, or explore new orchestration directions, it becomes a limitation.
 Another consequence of such a data-flow, is that past tasks/jobs cannot easily be queried and/or be used by the global orchestrator to construct and alter workflow and orchestration decisions.

+In computational \textit{Materials Science}, simulation tasks are complex, often requiring significant effort to integrate with general-purpose tools.
+Consequently, several research groups have combined workflow executors with molecular-scale simulators.
+With no exception, all delivered Python interfaces/descriptions.
+For example, Custodian\cite{noauthor_custodian_nodate}, Atomate2\cite{MATHEW2017140}, AiiDA\cite{PIZZI2016218}, and pyiron\cite{pyiron-paper} support high-throughput atomic/DFT calculations on mainstream simulators within HPC environments.
+These platforms often allow MLIP optimization and interaction with workflow orchestration.
+FLAME\cite{noauthor_flame} and the more recent Autoplex\cite{noauthor_autoplex} provide helpers to automate MLIP fitting for specific objectives.
+Some groups have integrated active learning, including measures of MLIP prediction reliability, such as FLARE\cite{noauthor_flare}, which uses sparse Gaussian process regression for Bayesian uncertainty in workflow construction.

+A summary of the possibilities offered by material sciences workflow managers is proposed in table \ref{label-features-workflow-managers}.
+The type of storage, the supported simulation codes, the retention of \textit{directed acyclic graph} (DAG) for the workflow executions, active learning features and compatibility with the very standard pymatgen library is indicated.

-In the current work, we will present a workflow allowing MLIPs, to be obtained through active learning, where tasks are 1) producing configurations, 2) selecting configurations based on the MLIP's uncertainty, 3) single point evaluation of energy, forces, and stresses, and 4) training the potential, within complex iterative algorithms.
-To this end, we propose a novel workflow orchestrator, \textit{Motoko} \cite{anciaux_motoko} that keeps every information produced by such tasks, order metadata in object-database, while providing an asynchronous python description of the global orchestration. \textit{AutoPot} is then presented as a fully functional workflow allowing to obtain Moment Tensor Potentials \cite{shapeev_moment_2016}, a class of MLIPs, by active learning based on the D-optimality criterion \cite{settles_active_2009}.
+In the current work, we will present a framework allowing MLIPs, to be obtained through active learning, where tasks are 1) producing configurations, 2) selecting configurations based on the MLIP's uncertainty, 3) single point evaluation of energy, forces, and stresses, and 4) training the potential, within complex iterative algorithms (see Figure \ref{fig:overview_autopot}).
+To this end, we propose a novel workflow orchestrator, \textit{Motoko} \cite{anciaux_motoko} that keeps every information produced by such tasks, orders metadata in an object database, while providing an asynchronous python description of the global orchestration. \textit{AutoPot} is then presented as a fully functional workflow allowing to obtain Moment Tensor Potentials \cite{shapeev_moment_2016}, a class of MLIPs, by active learning based on the D-optimality criterion \cite{settles_active_2009}.
 All details of the orchestration are accessible within an open-source repository \cite{hodapp_autopot}.
+To our knowledge this is the only existing project allowing highly dynamic orchestration focusing on D-optimality estimates.
+Also, the developments presented below were conceived to allow rapid prototyping (flexibility for testing new ideas) and an easy conversion to production mode, i.e. industrial projects ran on HPC resources.